Yuhaaviatam of San Manuel Nation

 The Yuhaaviatam of San Manuel Nation is a federally recognized tribe of Serrano people in San Bernardino County, California.

-They are made up of the Yuhaviatam clan of Serrano people, who have historically lived in the San Bernardino Mountains.
+They are made up of the Yuhaaviatam tribe of Serrano people, who have historically lived in the San Bernardino Mountains.
 The tribe was formerly named the San Manuel Band of Mission Indians.

 The other federally recognized Serrano tribe is the Morongo Band of Mission Indians, located in San Bernardino County, California.

 Government

 The Yuhaaviatam of San Manuel Nation is headquartered in Highland in San Bernardino County.
 The tribe is governed by a democratically elected, seven-person tribal council.
 Their current tribal chairperson is Lynn Valbuena.